 They were called the Chinese Magic Mirrors and were used, as the name suggests, in China.
 At a passing glance, they looked like regular mirrors, albeit somewhat imperfect compared to modern ones, of course: they were made of bronze and one side was thoroughly polished to reflect the image of what is opposite of it, whereas the reverse side bore intricate carvings on the surface.
 The "magic" part began, however, when someone put the reflecting side against the sun and the wall—the image from the back, magnified several times, was miraculously reflected onto the wall making it seem like the mirror is actually transparent.
 These mirrors were considered magic items for centuries until in the 1900s, it was discovered that the polished side had actually born the same designs as the back before they were polished.
 Thus, the reflected pictures were a result of an uneven surface.

 Q: What is the best brightness for a home projector?

 A: This depends on the conditions you plan on using your home projector in.
 You will need more brightness if you are going to watch your videos or images during the day and have no opportunity to create a completely dark room.
 Higher brightness is usually needed in projectors used during conferences or in offices.
 At the same time, to have a movie night with friends and family, the lower standard of 1000 or 1200 lumens will be quite enough.
 Furthermore, too bright projector in a complete darkness will cause harm to your eyes.

 Q: Do I Buy 16:9 or 4:3 projector for home?

-A: If your main purpose is to watch modern movies and TV shows, you'll need a widescreen projector, a 16:9 as this is pretty much a standard today.
-For those in love with old movies, a 4:3 aspect ratio will be preferable.
+A: If your main purpose is to watch modern films and TV shows, you'll need a widescreen projector, a 16:9 as this is pretty much a standard today.
+For those in love with old films, a 4:3 aspect ratio will be preferable.
 If you occasionally watch old and occasionally new, it's still not a problem since most home projectors support both aspect ratios just fine.